 The other big name on the Metronome Stage will be Germany’s Kraftwerk.
 Their music laid the bedrock for today’s electronic scene and they are true pioneers in using computers and synthesizers, as well as combining them with visual aspects of their performance.
 Their 3D concert project, which will be performed outdoors for the first time in the Czech Republic, has also been praised by art critics.
 Each guest will receive special 3D glasses that will unlock an amazing three-dimensional musical and visual experience.

 Other performers on the Metronome Stage will include the popular British group Morcheeba, which has broken down barriers between genres and combined electronica with blues, rock, and world music.
 The group has prepared a specially-planned set for the Metronome Festival.
 The first single by British neo-soul project Jungle was nominated for a BBC award and it was shortlisted for the Mercury Prize, the most respected British music award, only a year later.
 They have also performed at the world-renown Glastonbury festival and will now grace the Metronome Stage.

 The Hlasy svobody (Voices of Freedom) concert will be the chief domestic attraction on the Metronome Stage.
 The performance will see collaboration between several generations of Czech women singers, from Lenka Filipová to Monika Načeva, through to Never Sol and Žofii Dares.
-Under the musical direction of Roman Holý, they will celebrate 30 years since the Velvet Revolution and the Fall of Communism, which will also be one of the chief themes of the entire festival.
+They will celebrate 30 years since the Velvet Revolution and the Fall of Communism, which will also be one of the chief themes of the entire festival.